A new native fish hatchery - future-proofing your fishing

 As part of this plan, we are building a new $7 million native fish hatchery near Shepparton.

 The State Government has committed $7 million to build a new native fish hatchery in northern Victoria as part of its Target One Million plan to get more people fishing, more often.
 Our existing hatchery at Snobs Creek is at full production capacity and can’t be expanded.
-A new native fish hatchery will grow our native fish stocking program and help recover native fish populations, most of which are threatened.
 The new hatchery will expand Victoria’s breeding and stocking of warm water native fish including Murray cod, golden perch, silver perch and freshwater catfish.
-This will create wonderful new fishing opportunities and reduce our dependencies on interstate hatchery suppliers and develop exciting new recreational fisheries that will encourage fishing related tourism and expenditure in the regions.
+This will rebuild native fish populations, create wonderful new fishing opportunities and reduce our dependencies on interstate fish hatchery suppliers.

 The hatchery project involves a range of key steps including groundwater investigation, site selection, hatchery design and costings, business case, site acquisition and hatchery construction (public tender) and commissioning.
-The new hatchery will future proof Victoria’s future stocking program and, is expected to be operational by 2022.
+The new hatchery will future proof Victoria’s future stocking program and, is expected to be operational by late 2021 and producing fish by 2022.